foohasmallya/tfx/docs/guide/index.md

 TFX libraries include:

 *   [**TensorFlow Data Validation (TFDV)**](tfdv.md) is a library for analyzing and validating machine learning data.
-It is designed to be highly scalable and to work well with TensorFlow and TFX.
+It is a highly scalable library designed to work well with TensorFlow and TFX.
 TFDV includes:

     * Scalable calculation of summary statistics of training and test data
-    * Integration with a viewer for data distributions and statistics, as well as faceted comparison of pairs of datasets (Facets)
+    * An integration with a viewer for viewing data distributions, statistics, and faceted comparisons of pairs of datasets (Called Facets) are also done
     * Automated data-schema generation to describe expectations about data like required values, ranges, and vocabularies
     * A schema viewer to help you inspect the schema
     * Anomaly detection to identify anomalies, such as missing features, out-of- range values, or wrong feature types, to name a few
-    * An anomalies viewer so that you can see what features have anomalies and learn more in order to correct them
+    * An anomalies viewer to see what features have anomalies (In order to correct them)

 *   [**TensorFlow Transform (TFT)**](tft.md) is a library for preprocessing data with TensorFlow.
 TensorFlow Transform is useful for data that requires a full-